Alazerbeam/Invoice-Generator-GUI/README.md

 # Project Structure

-Under the `data` folder, there are example csv files. `sales.csv` contains only a few entries (5 customers with up to 2 purchases each) for testing and simplicity. `sales2.csv` contains much more data (50 customers with up to 3 purchases each).

-Under the `images` folder, there is an example logo to put on the invoices.

-The `invoices` folder is the output folder from running the program.
-All generated invoices are placed in this folder.

-The `src` folder contains all source code files.

 | Folder / File | Description |
 |----------------|-------------|
 | `data/sales.csv` | Example CSV file which contains 5 customers each having up to 2 purchases. |